Daratumumab and Hyaluronidase-fihj

 - In adults with relapsed or refractory disease.
 It is used:

 - With dexamethasone and either lenalidomide or bortezomib in patients who have received at least one therapy.

 - Alone in patients who have already received at least three types of therapy that included a proteasome inhibitor and an immunomodulating agent or whose disease is refractory to both a proteasome inhibitor and an immunomodulatory agent.

 Daratumumab and hyaluronidase-fihj is a form of daratumumab that is given as a subcutaneous injection.
-This form can be given more quickly than daratumumab, which is given as an infusion.
-This shortens the amount of time it takes to receive each treatment.
+This form can be given in less time than daratumumab, which is given as an infusion.
 For more information about daratumumab that may apply to daratumumab and hyaluronidase-fihj, see the Drug Information Summary for Daratumumab.